alamuk/Number-Guess-Game/README.md

 ### For Image: Dimensions Api

-hard coded of the image width is not good idea. because we dont know which in device app will be running.
+hard coded of the image width is not a good idea. because we don't know which in device app will be running.
 like:
 ` imageContainer: {
      width: '300',